 - Five courses, covering at least two countries, in the track of specialization

 - Two courses from each of the two remaining tracks (total of four courses)

 - An interdisciplinary capstone course, usually taken in the senior year

 A grade of C or higher must be obtained in all courses.
 Three of the 10 principal courses must be at an advanced level (400 or above).
 No more than five of the courses may be in a single discipline.
 Although the focus of the European Studies major is on the modern and contemporary periods (eighteenth–twenty-first centuries), one or two courses from the Middle Ages through the seventeenth century may be substituted in any track.

 A minimum of five courses for the major must be taken in the College of Arts & Sciences (CAS).
 With advisor approval, up to five courses taken in Europe (with the exception of internships) may be applied toward the requirements for the major.

 If you are majoring in two College of Arts & Sciences majors, you can double-count five classes between the two majors.
 You can double-count two classes between a major and a minor.

 Written and spoken knowledge of a European language other than English is required of all European Studies majors.
-The six-semester or equivalent requirement may be satisfied by successful completion of language courses numbered 304 or higher in French, German, Italian, Portuguese, Spanish, or Russian (or their equivalents abroad) or demonstration of equivalent proficiency in another European language.
+The six-semester or equivalent requirement may be satisfied by successful completion of language requirements below (or their equivalents abroad) or demonstration of equivalent proficiency in another European language.

 Required Complementary Minor or Second Major